-- 1) The footprint of construction tracks with urban development across the world Construction in most high-income cities is responsible for 1 to 3 MtCO2e per capita.
-For comparison, climate goals require the emissions footprint from all sectors to be less than 1 MtCO2e per capita by 2030.
-Increasing investment is driving the footprint of low-income cities closer to the footprint of high-income cities. - 2) Meeting climate limits requires immediate and unprecedented mitigation Cities must reduce their emissions to 10% of 2019 levels by no later than 2060 to meet their carbon budgets and stay within a 2°C limit.
-The exact year depends whether the budget is distributed equally among all humans, or based on the status-quo (current emissions). - 3) Near-term demand for construction can be met within climate limits through existing designs in many cities, but it requires large changes in how we build For example, the city of Toronto aims to build 285,000 housing units by 2032.
+- The footprint of construction tracks with urban development across the world Construction in most high-income cities is responsible for 1 to 3 MtCO2e annually per capita (Fig 1).
+This means that by 2030, construction alone could use up many cities' entire carbon budget (~1 MtCO2e per capita annual).
+Increasing investment is driving the footprint of low-income cities closer to the footprint of high-income cities. - 2) Meeting climate limits requires immediate, unprecedented mitigation Cities must reduce their emissions to 10% of 2019 levels by no later than 2060 to meet a 2°C budget (Fig 2).
+The exact year depends on whether the budget is distributed equally among all humans, or grandfathered based on the status-quo (based on share of current emissions). - 3) Near-term demand for construction can be met within climate limits through existing designs in many cities, but it requires large changes in how we build For example, the city of Toronto aims to build 285,000 housing units by 2032.
 On a per-unit basis, this allows for a budget of 4-17 MtCO2e per unit.
-Meeting this per-unit budget requires a shift to smaller, multi-unit housing.
-In low-income, fast growing cities (e.g. Delhi), meeting the budget while also increasing living standards (e.g. m2/cap) will require significant (60-80%) per unit reductions.
+Meeting this per-unit budget requires a shift to smaller, multi-unit housing (Fig 3).
+In low-income, fast growing cities (e.g. Delhi), meeting the budget while also increasing living standards (e.g. m/cap) will require significant (60-80%) per unit reductions.
 This burden can be alleviated by incorporating fairness adjustments into budgets.

-Figure 1 - Construction GHG per capita of all 1000+ quantified cities in 2020.
+Figure 1 - Annual construction GHG emissions per capita of all 1000+ quantified cities in 2020.
 We estimate construction emissions between 2000 to 2020.